2023 Best Value Precision Metal Working Schools in the Great Lakes Region

 The average tuition and fees for an out-of-state undergraduate student at WCTC are $6,603 a year.
 After completing their degree, precision metal working graduates from WCTC carry an average student debtload of $11,000.

-Gateway Technical College landed the #10 spot in the 2023 rankings for the best value precision metal working programs.
-Gateway Technical College is a moderately-sized public school located in the midsize suburb of Kenosha.
+Gateway Technical College came in at #10 in this year’s edition of the Best Value Precision Metal Working Schools in the Great Lakes Region ranking.
+Gateway Technical College is a moderately-sized public school located in the suburb of Kenosha.

 Out-of-state tuition fees for undergraduate students at Gateway Technical College are $6,803 per year.
 After completing their degree, precision metal working graduates from Gateway Technical College carry an average student debtload of $9,500.